What Flavor Are You Today? Understanding, Feeling, and Integrating Emotions

 From a therapeutic perspective, feeling our emotions instead of repressing them is integral to our mental/emotional health.
 It is being unwilling or unable to feel our feelings that cause us to utilize unhealthy measures to block or repress those feelings.

 Many times, there is a reason behind not wanting to feel our emotions.
-This is often related to a fear of being out of control because the emotions were triggered when we felt out of control.
+This is often related to a fear of being out of control because, in the past uncomfortable emotions were triggered when we felt out of control.
 There is also the fear that once we open the floodgates of feeling these emotions, we will not be able to stop them, causing us to be unable to function in life.

 For example, someone experiences a traumatic event in which they shut down their feelings to make it through the experience.
 This traumatic event can be as big as being in the middle of a war or being physically, mentally/emotionally, or sexually assaulted.
 But the “big” events are not the only ones that cause us to shut down emotionally.
-We are affected by even the “small” ones like a child feeling shame when they asked for a second scoop of ice cream and their caretaker told them they would get fat if they ate more.
-That child then either eats to avoid feeling the emotions or stops eating things they think will make them fat in order to avoid feeling the past shame.
+We are affected by even the “small” ones, like a child feeling shame when they ask for a second scoop of ice cream and their caretaker tells them they will get fat if they eat more.
+That child may then either eat to avoid feeling the emotions or stop eating things they think will make them fat in order to avoid feeling the past shame.

 We all have feelings we do not want to feel, but when we shut down from feeling the ones we do not like, we also train ourselves not to feel, period, which means we miss the good ones as well.